darwinia-network/node-liveness-probe/README.md

     # ...
 ```

 Notice that the actual `livenessProbe` field is set on the node container.
-This way, Kubernetes restarts darwinia node instead of node-liveness-probe when the probe fails.
-The liveness probe sidecar container only provides the HTTP endpoint for the probe and does not contain livenessProbe section by itself.
+This way, Kubernetes restarts Darwinia node instead of node-liveness-probe when the probe fails.
+The liveness probe sidecar container only provides the HTTP endpoint for the probe and does not contain a `livenessProbe` section by itself.

 It is recommended to increase the option `--timeout` and Pod spec `.containers.*.livenessProbe.timeoutSeconds` a bit (e.g. 3 seconds), if you have a heavy load on your node, since the probe process involves multiple RPC calls.